 Therefore, until proven otherwise, even if you’re trying to innovate, either you find a way to become profitable or you might be part of the tech bubble rat race!

 There’s no doubt that ChaCha’s success was also compromised by the quick evolution of the technological landscape.
 In 2006, would have anyone envisioned the wild success of the iPhone just a year later?

-Thus, an idea, which in 2008 seemed to make total sense (allow search by SMS) it wasn't so anymore just a few years later.
-In fact, as the technology landscape started to evolve at faster pace, an idea that seemed bright eventually became obsolete.
-This was even clearer when Google's search algorithm started to become smarter.
+Thus, an idea, which in 2008 seemed to make total sense (allow search by SMS) it wasn’t so anymore just a few years later.
+In fact, as the technology landscape started to evolve at a faster pace, an idea that seemed bright eventually became obsolete.
+This was even clearer when Google‘s search algorithm started to become smarter.

 Did RankBrain kill ChaCha?

 In 2012 Google started to work on ways to understand human language.
 In short, Google wanted to be able to provide accurate answers to complex queries from its users.
 This quest led to innovations, such as the knowledge graph in 2012.
 And Hummingbird and RankBrain in 2013 and 2015 respectively.
 Those search algorithms changes made Google way more powerful.
 Those also allowed it to consolidate its growth.

 In fact, part of ChaCha’s success was based on its ability to be ranked on Google‘s SERP.
 When Google SERP started to penalize the human-powered search engine, things turned awry, which leads us to the next point.

 If you rely on your competitor’s network, you’ll soon be out of business